-However, child abuse can take other forms, including so-called, 'honour-based' violence, female genital mutilation (FGM), child sexual exploitation (CSE) peer on peer abuse and radicalization and violent extremism.
+However, child abuse can take other forms, including so-called, 'honour-based' violence, female genital mutilation (FGM), child sexual exploitation (CSE) peer on peer (child-on-child) abuse and radicalisation and violent extremism.
 Further details of the school's approach to these and other specific safeguarding issues are detailed further on in the policy.